 3) Management of febrile neutropenia (see Febrile Neutropenia).
 The use of granulocyte colony-stimulating factor (G-CSF) is controversial, as it may lead to progression to AML.

-4) Platelet transfusions are used to improve thrombocytopenia.
+4) Platelet transfusions are used in case of bleeding due to thrombocytopenia.

 5) Iron-chelating agents (deferoxamine or deferasirox) can be considered in selected younger patients with low-risk disease and predicted long-term survival.